Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: One-step proof

-\paragraph{Inter-transaction state} An inter-transaction state $\sInter$ has following fields to completely describe the state between transactions: \begin{description} \item[blockNumber:] The number of current block where this state is in. \item[transactionIdx:] The idx of the transaction right before this state. \item[worldState:] $\worldState$ The World State of EVM after finalization of the previous transaction represented in a \textit{trie}. \item[cumulativeGasUsed:] Cumulative gas used within the current block. \item[blockGasUsed:] Cumulative gas used before the current block. \item[blockHashTree:] $T_b$ the Merkle tree of 256 previous block hashes (excluding current block). \item[transactionTrie:] $T_t$ the transaction list with all transactions before this state represented in a \textit{trie}. \item[receiptTrie:] $T_t$ the receipt list with receipts of all transactions before this state represented in a \textit{trie}. \end{description}
+\paragraph{Inter-transaction state} An inter-transaction state $\sInter$ has the following fields to completely describe the state between transactions: \begin{description} \item[batch] The batch number of the current block. \item[blockNumber] The number of current block. \item[transactionIdx] The idx of the transaction right before this state. \item[$\worldState$] The EVM world state after finalization of the previous transaction, represented in a \textit{trie}. \item[cumulativeGasUsed] Cumulative gas used within the current block. \item[blockGasUsed] Cumulative gas used before the current block. \item[$T_b$] the Merkle tree of 256 previous block hashes (excluding current block). \item[$T_t$] the transaction list with all transactions before this state, represented in a \textit{trie}. \item[$T_r$] the receipt list with receipts of all transactions before this state, represented in a \textit{trie}. \end{description}